-There is plenty of career crossover between health education and clinical practice, and many graduates choose to supplement their health education degree with clinical training.
-This is useful for community outreach programs that combine health education with basic services such as immunizations, free checkups, blood tests and counseling.
+There is plenty of career crossover between health education and clinical practice, and many graduates choose to supplement their health education degree with clinical experience.
+This can be useful for community outreach programs that combine health education with basic services such as immunizations, checkups, blood tests and counseling.

 Health educators enjoy a variety of opportunities in the corporate sector.
 Many corporations want to improve the health awareness of their employees.
 New research shows that health promotion programs enhance employee attitudes, reduce absenteeism, and lower stress.
 All these factors make for a better and healthier working environment while lowering healthcare costs.

-Large, in-house programs employ health educators, while smaller companies often hire consultants for temporary workshops.
-Aside from providing general practice guidelines that assist the corporate community in improving its diet and exercise behavior, these programs often include individual needs assessments.
+Large, in-house programs typically employ health educators, while smaller companies are more likely to hire consultants for temporary workshops.
+Aside from outlining general practice guidelines that can assist the corporate community in improving its diet and exercise behavior, these programs often include individual needs assessments.
 This process determines what each worker can change to improve their stress management, weight management, recreation, or nutrition.